mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 ### Step 2: Open the Endpoints page

 Switch to the [API Endpoints](https://developer.meltwater.com/docs/meltwater-api/reference/endpoints/#/Mira%20API/post_v3_mira_responses) tab.
 This page has a built-in testing tool where you can send a real API request from the browser.
+You'll see the full list of API endpoints.
+Scroll down to find the **Mira API** section with the `/v3/mira/responses` endpoint.

 <img width="800" alt="API Endpoints page showing the interactive testing tool with endpoint list and Authorize button" src="screenshots/path-b-swagger-ui.png" />